-A comprehensive planning and approvals process is well underway through the preparation and exhibition of an Environment Effects Statement (EES).
-The EES will assess the environmental effects of the project including the design and construction methodology.
+A comprehensive planning and approvals process is underway through an Environment Effects Statement (EES).
+The EES assessed the environmental effects of the project including the design, construction methodology and operation.

 Construction will start after we have planning approvals – expected later this year – with works to be completed by the end of 2022.